isandeepj/MovieFeedDemo/README.md

     .target(name: "YourTarget", dependencies: ["Alamofire"]), ]
 ```
-Run swift package update to fetch the Alamofire library.
+Run a swift package update to fetch the Alamofire library.

 **Combine**:

-Combine is part of the Apple's SDK and is included by default when using SwiftUI
+Combine is part of Apple's SDK and is included by default when using SwiftUI

 ## Contributing
 Contributions are welcome!
 Feel free to open issues, create pull requests, or suggest improvements.